Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Numerical Method

 The dust in our model is partitioned into two populations: (i) small dust, which are grains with radii $a_{\rm min}=5\times 10^{-3} \ \mu \rm m$ to $a_{*} = 1 \ \mu \rm m$ and (ii) grown dust from $a_{*}$ to a maximum value $a_{\rm max}$, which is variable in space and time.
 Dust in both populations is distributed in radius according to a simple power law $N(a) = Ca^{ - {q}}$, where $N(a)$ is the number of dust particles per unit dust radius, $C$ is a normalization constant, and the index $q = 3.5$, which is kept constant during the evolution of the disk for simplicity.
 We evolve separate continuity equations for the grown and small dust ensembles.
 However, the momentum equation is solved only for the grown dust, because small dust is assumed to be dynamically linked to the gas.
 The hydrodynamics equations for the two-population dust ensemble in the zero-pressure limit are

 where $\Sigma_{\rm d,sm}$ and $\Sigma_{\rm d,gr}$ are the surface densities of small and grown dust, respectively, and $\bl u$ are the planar components of the grown dust velocity.
 Gas and dust are dynamically coupled not only by gravity but also by friction $\bl f$, which is calculated with the Henderson friction coefficient \citep{Henderson1976} as tested in astrophysical contexts in \citet{Stoyanovskaya2020} and implementated in FEOSAD in \citet{VorobyovElbakyan2023}.
-This approach allows us to treat drag forces while avoiding discontinuities in the Epstein and Stokes regimes.
+This approach allows us to treat drag forces while avoiding discontinuities between the Epstein (free molecular flow) and Stokes (continuous-medium flow) regimes.
+In the former, the mean free path of hydrogen molecules $\lambda_{\rm m.f.p} \gtrsim a_{\rm max}$, while in the latter $\lambda_{\rm m.f.p} \lesssim a_{\rm max}$ (see Figure~1 in \citealt{Stoyanovskaya2020}).

 Small dust can turn into grown dust as the disk forms and evolves.
 FEOSAD accounts for dust growth in the framework of the monodisperse dust growth model \citep{2012Birnstiel}.
 The term $S(a_{\rm max})$ that enters the equations for the dust component is the conversion rate between small and grown dust populations, defined as $S(a_{\rm max}) = - \Delta \Sigma_{\rm d,sm} / \Delta t$, where